loopbackio/loopback.io/pages/en/lb2/Customizing-models.md

 ## Customizing a model with the command-line tool

-{% include note.html content="
-Once you've created a model with the  [model generator](Model-generator.html), you can't modify the model with the model generator.
-However, you can customize the model to some degree with the command-line tool; see below.
+{% include note.html content="You can't modify an existing model with the  [model generator](Model-generator.html).
+However, you can customize the model manually and to some degree by using the command-line tool; see below.
 " %}

 You can use the command-line tool to customize a model after you initially create it; specifically, you can: